replicatedhq/kURL/docs/ipv6.md

 ## Current Limitations

 * Dual-stack is not supported.
 Resources will have only an ipv6 address when ipv6 is enabled.
 The host can be dual-stack, but control plane servers, pods, and cluster services will use IPv6.
 Node port services must be accessed on the hosts' IPv6 address.
 * Ubuntu 18 is the only supported OS.
+(CentOS 8 and Ubuntu 20 fail with Rook 1.5.12 in ipv6 mode, and CentOS 7 NodePorts fail, but might work if you upgrade the kernel).
 * Antrea is the only supported CNI.
 * Antrea with encryption enabled is not supported.
 * Rook is the only supported CSI.